-I'm seeing an "Unable to connect to database: Too many connections" errorThis error can be produced if the MySQL server where your MIDAS database resides is currently overloaded (there are more connections/queries to the database server than it can concurrently handle at any given time).
+I'm seeing an "Unable to connect to database: Too many connections" errorThis rare error can be produced if the MySQL server where your MIDAS database resides is currently overloaded (there are more connections/queries to the database server than it can concurrently handle at any given time).

-In these instances, it's likely that the MySQL server that your MIDAS uses is a "shared" MySQL server - that is, it's also used for other non-MIDAS related databases/applications within your organization as well.
-As such, when the total number of connections/requests to the MySQL server (not just those from MIDAS) reaches the maximum allowed by the MySQL server, it will begin rejecting requests - and a "Too many connections" error will be generated by the server.
+In these instances, it's likely that the MySQL server that your MIDAS scheduling system uses is a "shared" MySQL server - that is, it's also used for other non-MIDAS related databases/applications within your organization as well.
+As such, when the total number of connections/requests to the MySQL server (not just those originating from MIDAS) reaches the maximum allowed by the MySQL server, it will begin rejecting further requests - and a "Too many connections" error will be generated by the server.

 However, if you continue to frequently experience this error, your IT/system administrator will need to do one of the following:

 - Increase the maximum number of connections/queries your MySQL server can concurrently handle (by modifying your MySQL server's global "max_connections" and "max_user_connections" variables)